 We’re Here To Guide You Through The Estate Administration Process

-At Douglas, Joseph & Olson Attorneys At Law in Hermitage and Jamestown, we handle all aspects of estate administration for clients in western Pennsylvania.
-After a loved one passes, the will executor will be the one responsible for handling all of the administrative details involved in the process.
-Our lawyers have a thorough understanding of the procedures and expectations involved, a wealth of experience helping clients through the process, and a track record of success over many years of serving clients in estate administration matters.
+At Douglas, Joseph & Olson Attorneys At Law in Hermitage and Jamestown, our estate planning attorneys handle all aspects of estate administration for clients in Mercer County, Crawford County and the surrounding areas.
+After a loved one passes, the estate executor will be the one responsible for attending to all of the administrative details involved in the process.
+Our probate lawyers have a thorough understanding of the procedures and expectations involved, a wealth of experience helping clients through the process, and a track record of success over many years of serving clients in estate administration matters.

 Understanding The Estate Administration Process In Pennsylvania

-The general duties held by the estate administrator are:
+The general duties held by the estate administrator include:

 - Collecting assets: It is critical to gather and account for all of the assets held by the deceased.